Azure/azure-iot-sdk-c/readme.md

 ### Device Client SDK

-IoT Hub supports multiple protocols for the device to use : MQTT, AMQP, and HTTPS.
+IoT Hub supports multiple protocols for the device to connect with : MQTT, AMQP, and HTTPS.
 MQTT and AMQP can optionally run over WebSockets.
 The Device Client SDK allows the protocol to be chosen at connection creation time.

 **If you're not sure which protocol to use, you should use MQTT or MQTT-WS.**  MQTT requires considerably fewer resources than AMQP and supports considerably more IoT Hub functionality than HTTPS.
 Neither AMQP nor HTTPS are guaranteed to have Device Client SDK implementations for new features going forward, such as Azure IoT Plug and Play.